OCA/sale-promotion/website_sale_loyalty_suggestion_wizard/readme/USAGE.rst

 Option 2:

 #.
-Add a product in the promotion criteria.
+Add a product in the promotion rules.
 #.
-A cart hint will show up.
+A cart suggestion will appear.
 #.
 Add the promotion and configure the options.

 Option 3:

 #.
-Add a promotion code.
+Select a suggested promotion in the shopping cart from a list of "Suggested promotions".
 #.
-If the promotion needs to be configured (i.e.: select the present)
+Add the promotion and configure the options.